Guz

-A guz or the Mughal yard is a unit of length used in parts of Asia.
+A guz (also spelled gaz, from Hindustani गज़/گز and Persian گز), or Mughal yard, is a unit of length used in parts of Asia.
 Historically, it was a regionally variable measurement similar to the English yard both in size and in that it was often used for measuring textiles.
 Values of the guz ranged from 24 to 41 in over time.
 Today, it is generally used in the Indian subcontinent as the word for a yard.
 A present day sari is still measured as 7 guz while a traditional one can be as long as 9 guz.

 History

 Use of the guz in India was first established during the Mughal Empire.
 The guz in Rajasthan at the end of the 17th century was quoted as being 28+1/2 in.
 By 1875, the average value of the guz in Bengal was 36 in, but was 33 in in Madras and 27 in in Bombay.

 By the 20th century, the guz was uniformly quoted as being equal in length to one yard in the English system, or 0.91 metres in the metric system.
 But there are some different values still in use, like Bikaner has 1 guz/gaz = 2 ft officially recognized and in use.

 The guz is still commonly used in the Indian subcontinent.
 It has become the standard word in Hindi and Urdu for "yard".